Consumer Catch-up: Internet privacy bill, Equifax deal

 Internet privacy bill

-State lawmakers are working to fast track an internet privacy bill out of both the House and Senate.
-Governor Jerry Brown must sign it Thursday in order for a nearly identical bill to be pulled off the November ballot for voters.
+State lawmakers fast tracked an internet privacy bill out of both the House and Senate, and Governor Jerry Brown signed it late Thursday.
+The signature means a nearly identical bill will be pulled off the November ballot for voters.

-The bill would prevent internet companies from sharing user's personal information without their knowledge.
+The bill prevents internet companies from sharing user's personal information without their knowledge.
+Companies, upon request, must explain what data was collected, why, and what types of third parties received it.

+Consumers can also ask companies to delete their information and refrain from selling it.

-Backers of the ballot measure agreed to take it off if the Governor signs the bill, which they say would save a costly campaign ahead of a public vote.
+Backers of the ballot measure agreed to take it off once Governor signed the legislative bill, which they say saves a costly campaign.

+Experts say the bill gives consumers the most far-reaching control over their personal data in the country.

 Equifax reaches deal with eight states